 BitLocker is the native encryption program included on some versions of Windows, though it is not turned on by default.
-To meet encryption compliance at CUMC, systems using BitLocker must be running Windows 7 SP1 with Enterprise or Ultimate Edition, or Windows 8.1 Enterprise Edition, and use TPM 1.2 or higher hardware.
+To meet encryption compliance at CUMC, systems using BitLocker must be running Windows 7 SP1 with Enterprise or Ultimate Edition, or Windows 8.1 or 10 Enterprise Edition, and use TPM 1.2 or higher hardware.
 Computers that do not cannot be used.
 Please see Using BitLocker at CUMC below for additional information.

 How BitLocker Works

 BitLocker encrypts the full disk drive(s) when properly enabled.
 Decryption happens transparently after entering your computer login and password, simply work on it as you normally would.

 After logout or shut down everything is encrypted and cannot be read without an authorized login.

 CUMC IT has deployed BitLocker for workforce computers so they can connect to a Microsoft BitLocker Administration and Monitoring (MBAM) server.
 MBAM helps ensure that computers meet University policy for encryption, and stores a recovery key that can be provided by authorized staff if an issue occurs with the encrypted drive.

 Please contact your Certified IT Group to have BitLocker set up on a workforce computer.
 The computer will need to be running a compatible version of Windows (see the top of this page) and be joined to the MC domain.
 Certified IT staff at CUMC who are in the process of setting up BitLocker can contact us at 5-Help to request additional information about using the MBAM server.